Best 2 Days in Milan on a Budget Itinerary & Guide

-If you’re using my How to Spend 2 Weeks in Italy and planned your 4 Days in Florence, now you’re ready to find out how I saw Milan on a budget in 2 days solo, packed with epic architecture and art, and an option for a day trip to Lake Como.
-Bonus.
+If you’re using my How to Spend 2 Weeks in Italy and planned your 4 Days in Florence, now you’re ready to find out how spend an amazing 2 days Milan on a budget with epic architecture and art, and an optional day trip to Lake Como.

 Like this?
 Share it with others!